 The question on the minds of most real estate investors today is whether there is a “bubble” in the real estate capital markets and, if so, when will it “burst”.
 I wrote the [previous post titled “Will Market’s Boom/Bust Cycle Repeat?”] in mid-1998.
 The question then was whether there was a bubble in the stock markets and economy and, therefore, the real estate space markets.
-Hindsight tells us that there was in fact a bubble in all three.
-This is something to keep in mind when people look into getting started in stocks, as these bubbles burst about 18 months later.
+Hindsight tells us that there was in fact a bubble in all three, as these bubbles burst about 18 months later.

 Is There A Bubble?